-This table provides a list of new impairments (Category 5 listings) as well new AUs that were added in other, non-impaired categories; the term 'listings' is therefore used in a general sense here.
-A '0' in column 'Category, 2012' indicates that the AU was not listed in that year for that cause.
-Abbreviations used in column 'Category, Other 2014' in Table 8-3 are as follows: MI, Benthic-Macroinvertebrate Bioassessments (Wetlands); PCBs, Polychlorinated biphenyls.
+This table provides a list of new impairments (Category 5 listings) as well as new AUs that were added in other, non-impaired categories; the term 'listings' is therefore used in a general sense here.
+A '0' in column 'Category, 2014' indicates that the AU was not listed in that year for that cause.
+Abbreviations used in column 'Category, Other 2016' in Table 8-3 are as follows: MI, Benthic-Macroinvertebrate Bioassessments (Wetlands).